 RANS flights are carrying essential medical and service workers to remote areas, and enabling people living in regional locations to travel to major cities to access medical treatment and other services.
 A number of the flights service remote Indigenous communities, including island communities, which are particularly reliant on access to services via air.

 RANS flights are also enabling essential workers to continue to travel to and from their work locations, supporting key industries such as mining and agriculture.
 Passenger flights are also a key means of carrying vital freight, including Australia Post parcels, medical supplies, and machinery parts, as well as supporting regional exporters to get goods to market.
 By facilitating the continued operation of regional airlines, the RANS Program is also supporting a range of suppliers, including ground handling suppliers, refuelling agents, travel agencies, and regional airports.

 Regional Airports Screening Infrastructure Program

-The Government is providing $66 million in 2020-21, for the Regional Airports Screening Infrastructure (RASI) Program, to support enhanced regional security screening costs.
+The Government is providing $66 million for the Regional Airports Screening Infrastructure (RASI) Program, to support enhanced security screening costs at regional airports.
 For eligible regional airports across Australia, this funding will contribute towards the minimum necessary capital and initial operating costs of complying with enhanced security screening requirements enacted by the Department of Home Affairs through transport security regulations.